-- addition of few GFI outlets near the pool so you don’t have extension cords everywhere.
+- add a few GFI outlets near the pool so you don’t have extension cords everywhere.
 The cost is minimal while the electrician is already on site.
-Should be around $200.
+Figure around $200.

-- You might have some extra cost if you are doing an electric heater.
+- You’ll have some extra cost if you are doing an electric heater.
 Even if you postpone it, do the electrical for it with the initial pool build.

 A heater will extend the swim season as well as maximizing the comfort level during the swim season.
 You will get two options for installing a heater:

 - Gas Heater is around $2,500 inc gas line.
 It burns natural fuel to heat the water.
 It costs less to install but more to run.
 Also, it tends to heat up the water faster.

 - Electric Heat pump is around $3800 + extra electrical cost.
 It condenses heat from the air to heat your water